HesusAIM/esphome-geekmagic-giftv/README.md

 Next open ESPHome dashboard, click "+ Create device" then "Advanced set up options" and choose "Import from file".
 Select hellocubiclite.yaml.
 Click "Install", then "Plug into this computer" and finally choose your device from the pop-up window
 It should flash it and you should be able to see something on the screen.

 Of course it's up to you what you want to display.
-Enjoy
+Enjoy.